PeilinzhongZ/Go-Dapp-Auction/README.md

 ### Auction:
 1. Post item info to blockchain.
     - Parsing the body of POST request into ItemInfo struct then insert each element in ItemInfo into MPT.
     - Create a new thread to start trying Nonce using this MPT.
+Then increase the Auctioneer ItemNum
 ### Bidder
 1. Find all auction available in blockchain.
     - Get and store MPT in canonical blocks.